 How to Teach the Present Simple Tense

-When teaching the Present Simple the ultimate goal is to make sure your students understand that it’s used to describe routines, habits, daily activities, and general truths.
-Also important is the contrast between the Present Simple and the Present Progressive.
+When teaching the Present Simple, the ultimate goal is to make sure your students understand that it’s used to describe routines, habits, daily activities, and general truths.
+It is also important is the contrast between the Present Simple and the Present Progressive.

 This series of steps will guide you towards teaching the Present Simple and covers function, conjugation, and form.